-Bear hunter found dead on Kodiak Island
+Bear hunter found dead on island days after he went missing

-ANCHORAGE, Alaska (AP) - Alaska authorities are investigating the death of a 39-year-old bear hunter on Kodiak Island that was not reported until five days after he went missing.
+ANCHORAGE, Alaska (AP) - A 39-year-old man’s death during a bear hunting trip on Kodiak Island was not reported until five days after he went missing, Alaska State Troopers say.

-Alaska State Troopers have not disclosed how Viacheslav Akimenko of Delta Junction might have died.
-An autopsy is planned.
+Troopers are investigating the death of Viacheslav Akimenko of Delta Junction.
+They have not disclosed how he might have died, saying an autopsy by the state medical examiner’s officer is planned.

+Few details were outlined in an online trooper report on the case that was posted Thursday.
+Troopers did not immediately respond to requests from The Associated Press Friday for further information.

-Akimenko and 33-year-old Aleksandr Neverov of Delta Junction chartered a flight April 28 from Kodiak to Sturgeon Lagoon for the hunt, along with 30-year-year-old Mikhail “Mike” Malyk of Palmer.
+According to the online report, Akimenko and 33-year-old Aleksandr Neverov of Delta Junction chartered a flight April 28 from Kodiak to Sturgeon Lagoon for the hunt, along with 30-year-old Mikhail “Mike” Malyk of Palmer.

+The trio was scheduled to be picked up by plane on Wednesday, but Akimenko and Malyk decided to leave earlier.

-Troopers say Akimenko and Malyk decided to cut the hunt short, but when a plane arrived to collect them May 8, only Malyk and Neverov were present.
-They told the pilot Akimenko had not returned from a hike.
+When their plane arrived to collect them on May 8, however, only Malyk and Neverov were present at their camp.
+They told the pilot that Akimenko had not returned after going for a hike that morning, according to troopers.

-Malyk departed camp and Neverov searched for Akimenko, but troopers said they learned Monday that Neverov found Akimenko dead.
+Malyk departed camp and eventually went back to Palmer.
+Neverov stayed and searched for Akimenko.

+On Monday afternoon, troopers learned that Neverov found Akimenko’s body and reported that he was dead.

 Copyright © 2019 The Washington Times, LLC.